“Start the children off on the way they should go and then even when they are old they will not turn from it.”

-This 2-3 year program typically serves students from grades 6 through 8, but is open to any student grades 6 through 12!
+This 2 year program typically serves students from grades 7 through 8, but is open to any student grades 7 through 12!
 In this class we dive deep into learning the basics of the Christian faith and learn how we can apply the Biblical teachings to everyday life.
-Contact Pastor Taylor for more information and to sign up!
+Contact Pastor Taylor for more information.

 (Grades 6-12) Please Contact Pastor Taylor for our youth group schedule.

 Are you searching for authentic and meaningful community?